Azure/ResourceModules/modules/insights/private-link-scope/README.md

 ### Parameter: `accessModeSettings.exclusions`

 List of exclusions that override the default access mode settings for specific private endpoint connections.
+Exclusions for the current created Private endpoints can only be applied post initial provisioning.

 - Required: No
 - Type: array